Guy de Bourgogne

+Between November 1266 and May 1267 Cardinal Guy held four synods.
+In Bremen (1266), Magdeburg (1266), Breslau (1267) and Vienna (1267).
+The synod held in Breslau on February 8, 1267 was designed to reinforce the Christian faith and the Church's dominion in the Eastern lands of Poland.
+In his opening remarks, Cardinal Guy noted that, acting on the Pope’s commission, he immediately began “to uproot and eradicate the new plot, planting in it new saplings and laying out new paths under God’s providence.”
+The legatine synod in Breslau produced several unique and forward-looking decrees concerning the Jews of the Gniezno province, measures that would later influence the emergence of Jewish ghettos in the sixteenth century.

+He celebrated a synod at Vienna on 10 May 1267, attended by six bishops and many other prelates, in which, among other things, he attempted once again to demand clerical celibacy and the separation of clerics from their wives and concubines.
+He visited Kraków beginning on 28 June 1267.
+He celebrated another synod at Bratislava in Hungary, attended by eight bishops, in the same year.
+He preached the Holy Land Crusade.
+He was recalled by Pope Clement IV in a letter of 8 May 1267. and again in late October, 1267.
+Pope Clement wrote to him on October 26/27, 1267, that he was sending a legate to replace him, though travel was being blocked by Conradin; as soon as the legate arrives, he is to return to Viterbo.
+A subscription of Cardinal Guy indicates that he was back in Viterbo on 28 February 1268.

 Cardinal Gui took part in the very long Election of 1268–1271 at Viterbo, following the death of Clement IV, which came to be known as the first conclave.
 He signed the letter of protest, as did all of the Cardinals, on 20 August 1270, which required the Podestà and the people of Viterbo to swear not to molest the Cardinals or the members of their entourages.
 In the last stage of the negotiations, he was one of the six cardinals elected to the Commission of Compromise, who finally, on 1 September 1271, chose Teobaldo Visconti, Archdeacon of Liège and Papal Legate in the Holy Land.
 He subscribed the Electoral Manifesto.
 Teobaldo arrived in Italy in January, 1272, and was ordained to the priesthood in Rome on 19 March, and consecrated and crowned on 27 March 1272.

 Cardinal Guy de Bourgogne died less than two months later, on 20 May 1272.